danjocutler/ConwayGameOfLife/README.md

  Issues/challenges/interesting points
  ------------------------
- At the moment, I am having an issue with the board getting index and argument OutOfRangeExceptions.
-I believe this comes from the cells around the edge of the board trying to find neighbours that aren't there.
-I'm still trying to find a way to remedy this.
+ My main issue during this kata was with the board getting index and argument OutOfRangeExceptions.
+This came from the cells around the edge of the board trying to find neighbours that weren't there.
+To remedy this, I added a third character, 'o', around the edge of all the boards, as a border, which were not factored into needing access to neighbours.

  I enjoyed using the StringBuilder to create the board, and actually visually create a board that could be rendered and seen on the screen.
 This made manually creating